 Who can participate?
 Any resident of our nine-town service area who is 55 years old and older who is undable to drive due to an illness, injury, or disability and who has successfully completed the in-take proces, is eligible to receive drives.
 There are standards and rules, which can be found on our FAQ page.

 Volunteer drivers!
 An all-volunteer driving force serve nine area towns making up COA’s service area, encompassing 329.3 square miles.
 Volunteers cover their own insurance and fuel costs, and offer door-to-door service.
 We are always seeking new volunteers who wish to give back to their community.

 What does it cost?
 This program is offered at no charge to members who qualify and is delivered in a compassionate, caring fashion.

-But this service is not free!
-It costs COA money to operate this valuable service.We kindly request that donations be made to the Judy Chapin Transportation Program through our endowment, knowing that each year we will infuse the program with critical funding necessary to keep it vibrant and alive in our communities.
+It costs COA money to operate this valuable service.We kindly request that donations be made to the Judy Chapin Transportation Program Endowment.